Abezjackoff/SimSandbox/README.md

 ## File Structure

 ### Control
-This folder contains control algorithms and base classes to create and execute controllers such as LQR or MPC.
+This folder contains control algorithms and base classes to create, tune and execute controllers such as LQR or MPC.
 Some controllers have interfaces to connect with a plant.

+### Misc
+This folder contains unsorted or WIP files.

 ### Dynamics
-This folder contains models of dynamic systems that could be simulated stand-alone or included in a control loop.
+This folder contains models of dynamic systems that could be simulated in a stand-alone mode or within a control loop as a plant.

 ### Resources
-This folder contains any data or configuration files that might be needed for simulation or tuning the models.
+This folder contains any data or configuration files that might be needed for simulation or tuning the models and algorithms.